As a small business owner, there’s no greater feeling than seeing your hard work pay off with the success of an independent venture.

 Taking steps such as filing for trademarks and copyrights, implementing internal policies related to non-compete and confidentiality agreements, and licensing out proprietary information can help businesses protect their trade secrets and limit liabilities in case of litigation.

-Establishing cause of action when there is a breach in security also makes it much easier for businesses to demonstrate that they took reasonable measures to keep the information confidential, thus improving chances of deflecting claims from patent trolls or liens.
+Creating a cause of action when there is a breach in security also makes it much easier for businesses to demonstrate that they took reasonable precautions to keep the information secure, increasing their chances of avoiding claims from patent trolls or liens.